Debra Faszer-McMahon Ph.D.

 - B.A.
 English and Religious Studies.
 Tabor College, Hillsboro, KS, 1996

 - African Immigrants in Contemporary Spanish Texts: Crossing the Strait.
 Ed.
 Debra Faszer-McMahon and Victoria L. Ketz.
-Burlington, VT: Ashgate Press, 2015.
+Burlington, VT: Ashgate / Routledge Press, 2015.
+2nd edition, 2020.

 - Cultural Encounters in Contemporary Spain: The Poetry of Clara Janés.
 Lewisburg, PA: Bucknell UP, 2010.